Druidblack/MusicBrainz-UserScripts/README.md

 **If the script buttons do not appear, you need to reload the page.**

+P.S.
+If you use the plugin to map your music to [apple music](https://repo.xkrivo.net/jellyfin/manifest.json), the script can send the mapped link as the source.

 ![blackcheck](https://github.com/Druidblack/MusicBrainz-UserScripts/blob/main/add/blackcheck.jpg)

 One-click importing of album from Jellyfin into MusicBrainz